-All classes (night classes) and events are cancelled and all offices and clinics are closed at the University of Nebraska-Lincoln.
+All classes (day classes) and events are cancelled and all offices and clinics are closed at the University of Nebraska-Lincoln.
 Only those individuals required to report during closedowns should report to work.
-Other scheduled performing arts or athletic events may or may not be affected by this announcement.
+Scheduled performing arts or athletic events may or may not be affected by this announcement.
 Ticketholders are advised to check with the sponsoring unit of any public event.

 For information regarding pay and leave provisions for UNL employees please see: http://payroll.unl.edu/policies/inclement-weather-payleave

-This situation may occur, for example, if a storm before the start of the second semester prevents most students from returning in time but local personnel are still expected to come to work.
+This situation may occur, for example, a severe storm begins or worsens after day classes have begun.
+In these instances evening classes may be cancelled.
+Local personnel are still expected to come to work.
 In this situation there will be no administrative leave granted.
 Those not reporting for work may use vacation leave or leave without pay if there is no vacation leave accumulated.
 No additional time is granted for employees who come to work.
 In other words, it will be a normal workday for all employees.